The History of IBM: From Punch Cards to Analytics

 IBM’s influence extends from enabling real-time transaction processing for banks and retailers to setting industry standards in databases and AI.
 Its impact on business and technology is so profound that it’s hard to imagine the modern world without IBM’s contributions.

-IBM's technological innovations and impact
+IBM technological innovations and business impact

 Major Innovations and Lessons Learned

+The history of IBM is as much a story of costly mistakes as it is of breakthroughs.
 IBM’s legacy is marked by groundbreaking innovations: the punch card, mainframe, personal computer, and its strategic pivots into services, hybrid cloud, and AI.
 However, not all moves have been wins.
 The Microsoft deal, which sidelined IBM’s OS/2 and outsourced microprocessors to Intel, created the IBM-compatible PC market, costing IBM billions in the 1990s.
 Reliance on mainframe revenue also hurt as the market shifted toward business PCs.

 Yet, IBM’s culture of “THINK” enabled it to adapt, expanding into consulting, hybrid cloud, AI, and quantum computing, ensuring its continued relevance.